usnistgov/OSCAL/docs/content/documentation/schema/datatypes.md

   - /docs/schemas/datatypes/
 ---

-The OSCAL models are based on structures that use a specific set of data types.
+The OSCAL models share a set of data type primitives.
 These data types are documented in the following sections.

 ## Simple Data types